IIT Patna: Collaboration with foreign universities

 The International Relations Cell at IIT Patna is responsible for the entire institute's international activity.
 The IR Affairs office is committed to increasing international collaboration through exchange visits, and opening up international conversations by encouraging universities stakeholders to set up joint programs, joint research and projects, faculty exchange and internships for international students.

-IIT Patna has collaborated with many foreign universities like National University of Singapore (NUS), University of Houston, Texas (USA), Louisiana State University (USA), University of Hartford, Connecticut (USA), University of Missouri, Columbia (USA), University of New South Wales(Australia), University of North Texas, Denton (USA) and University of Saskatchewan(Canada).
+IIT Patna has collaborated with foreign universities National University of Singapore (NUS), University of Houston, Texas (USA), Louisiana State University (USA), University of Hartford, Connecticut (USA), University of Missouri, Columbia (USA), University of New South Wales(Australia), University of North Texas, Denton (USA) and University of Saskatchewan(Canada).

-The MoU is intended to give opportunities to BTech, MTech and PhD students and faculty from IIT Patna to go to United States, Australia, Singapore and Canada and develop their research skills and interact with people working in different areas of science and technology.
+The MoU is intended to give opportunities to BTech, MTech and PhD students and faculty from IIT Patna to go to the United States, Australia, Singapore and Canada and develop their research skills and interact with people working in different areas of science and technology.